Marsy's Law: Parole Suitability Outcomes

 Marsy's law is one of several determining factors when denying an incarcerated individual parole suitability.
 If an individual is found unsuitable for parole, the board commissioners determine the incarcerated individual's denial length.
 Studies indicate a growing relationship between Marsy's Law and the next date of an incarcerated individual's suitability hearing.
 The board issued 5-year denials for only 18% of parole suitability cases presented to them before Marsy's Law.
 After Marsy's law, 57% of incarcerated individuals received a denial length longer than 5 years.
 Statistics reveal that 70% of incarcerated individuals were denied parole in 2015.
 Public safety concerns can be cited for the increase in denial lengths for incarcerated individuals.
 An incarcerated individual may receive a shorter denial if commissioners are presented with evidence that reveals the incarcerated individual's potential suitability for parole.
 From all suitability hearings presented to the board, 75% of cases have received a denial length of 3 years or more.
-Granting outcomes result in less parole and more lengthy denial with Marsy's Law.